-- 1 Perform one of the following actions: - Press the Data Feature button or the preprogrammed TMS Feature button to access the TMS feature screen.
+- Press the Data Feature button or the preprogrammed TMS Feature button to access the TMS feature screen.

 The display shows a list of aliases or IDs, with the recipient of latest sent message on top.

 3 ~ or ~ to the required aliases or ID and press the Menu Select button below Sel to view the message.